What is medical nutrition therapy?

-This form of treatment has developed because research continues to conclude overwhelmingly that what we eat plays a huge role in every aspect of our health.
-The physical, psychological, emotional, and spiritual aspects of our wellbeing are all influenced by the food we choose to put into our bodies.
+This form of treatment has developed because research continues to conclude overwhelmingly that what we eat plays a massive role in every aspect of our health.
+The physical, psychological, emotional, and spiritual aspects of our wellbeing are influenced by the food we choose to put into our bodies.

 During the assessment, your doctor evaluates your physical state and assesses your overall nutritional needs.
 They will likely perform blood tests so they can check your electrolytes, hormonal levels, and other measurements.

-Once the doctor has analyzed your individual health data, they will put together a plan for you based on your results and the latest in nutritional research.
+Once the doctor has analyzed your individual health data, they will plan for you based on your results and the latest in nutritional research.
 They will sit down with you to share their knowledge and go over their recommendations.
-Then, you will work together to figure out how to start making small changes in your daily routine that, over time, will lead to huge improvements in your energy, mood, and overall wellbeing.
+Then, you will work together to figure out how to start making small changes in your daily routine that, over time, will lead to considerable improvements in your energy, mood, and overall wellbeing.

 If you are struggling to lose weight, have high blood pressure, high cholesterol, diabetes, or other risk factors for disease, it is a great idea to seek the care of a doctor who has training in nutrition therapy.

 As patients begin to eat healthier, studies show that their preferences will actually start to change.
-They begin to enjoy and even crave the taste of healthier foods, while junk foods strike them as too sweet or too artificial.
+They begin to enjoy and even crave the taste of more nutritious foods, while junk foods strike them as too sweet or too artificial.

 In fact, you can start to retrain your palate in just three days of clean, healthy eating!